-One of my favourite places to walk in the Peak District Chee Dale in the White Peaks Area.
-The Chee Dale walk is hidden beneath the Monsal Trail and a wonderful place for a short walk with a few hidden secrets.
+One of the most wonderful places to walk in the Peak District is Chee Dale in the White Peak Area.
+The unique Chee Dale walk is hidden beneath the Monsal Trail and it is a fantastic location for a short walk with a few hidden surprises.

-Here you will find details on how to get to the start of the walk, route information, facilities on the walk, plus a detailed step by step guide of the walk.
+Here you will find details on how to get to the start of the walk, parking, route information, map, GPX, facilities on the walk, plus step-by-step instructions for this Peak District walk.

 Walk start point

 Car parking address: Miller’s Dale Car Park, Wormhill, Buxton, SK17 8SN

 The car park has about 80 spaces, but it’s a popular place to visit for the Monsal Trail so arrive early to guarantee a space during peak times.